When we say we know what goes into a great family medicine residency, we speak from experience.

 For one, we’ve learned that our residents excel not in a one-size-fits-all program, but in a diverse training environment tailored to their career goals.

-That’s why, unlike most family medicine residencies — which limit your choice of training tracks to one — or at most, two— we offer you three.
+That’s why, unlike most family medicine residencies — which limit your choice of training tracks to one — or at most, two— we offer you four.

-That’s right: three distinct training tracks, each with a unique family medicine center, inpatient service and patient base.
+That’s right: four distinct training tracks, each with a unique family medicine center, inpatient service and patient base.

 It’s just one way our program has evolved over time.
 Every year we reevaluate our curriculum, an exercise in quality assurance that affords you the most up-to-date, clinically relevant training.